unitaryfund/mitiq/CONTRIBUTING.md

 the repository.
 If you aren't presented with any errors, then that means your code is good enough for the linter (`flake8`) and formatter (`black`).
 If `make check-format` fails, it will present you with a diff, which you can resolve by running `make format`.
 Black is very opinionated, but saves a lot of time by removing the need for style nitpicks in PR review.
+We only deviate from its default behavior in one category: we choose to use a line length of 79 rather than the Black default of 88 (this is configured in the [`pyproject.toml`](pyproject.toml) file).

 ### Code of conduct
 Mitiq development abides to the [Contributors' Covenant](CODE_OF_CONDUCT.md).